ojash098/fasco/DEPLOYMENT.md

 - `render.yaml` for Render deployment
 - CORS configured to accept requests from frontend
 - Environment variables for production
-- Proper start command using `npm start`
+- Proper start command using `node backend/server.js`

 ### 2. Deploy to Render